alekseyfilippov/Spring_Boot_MVC_Test/README.md

 Old fashion JSP.
 Java 8 was used.

-Build project and run http://localhost:8080
+Build project and run http://localhost:8080 in your browser.

 Credentials: username=user, password=111111